 The paper may contain Electronic Supplementary Material (ESM) comprising the details of experiments, schemes, tables, and figures (including color ones) that overburden the main text but are of importance for experts in the corresponding fields of science.
 ESM of a published paper is available on the Internet for free.
-The authors are requested to fill in a separate copyright transfer agreement for supplementary materials.
+The authors are requested to mention the presence of ESM in the cover letter and to fill in a separate copyright transfer agreement for supplementary materials.